Port Edwards, Wisconsin

 Port Edwards is a village in Wood County, Wisconsin, United States.
-The village is located northeast and adjacent to the Town of Port Edwards.
+The village is located northeast of and adjacent to the Town of Port Edwards.
 The population was 1,762 at the 2020 census.

 History

 Port Edwards was known as "Frenchtown" until 1869, when it was renamed in honor of John Edwards, a local mill owner.

 The settlement formed around a sawmill built about 1829.
 It was first owned by Messrs.
 Grignon and Merrill, who partnered in the mill for some time.
 It then passed on to Merrill and Whitney in 1836.
 In 1840 the mill was bought by John Edwards Sr. and his partner, Henry Clinton.
 It was then that the sawmill business, known as the Edwards and Clinton Company, began to prosper.
 The partnership didn't last.
 Because of Clinton's financial troubles, he had to transfer portions of his equity to Edwards throughout the years.
 By 1862 Edwards owned 100 percent of the business and changed the name to John Edwards and Company.
 A few years later, active management was given over to his son, John Jr. The senior Edwards died In 1871.

 Mrs. Edwards wrote of the community in the 1860s, "the settlement was small only consisting of a store, a blacksmith shop, a school, two boarding houses and a number of white houses."
 With his success in the sawmill business, Edwards decided to run for the Wisconsin legislature as a Representative in 1890.
 After his election, he moved to Madison in 1891, leaving his business to be managed by his son-in-law, Lewis M. Alexander.

 By the end of the 19th century most sawmills in central Wisconsin had gone out of business.
 Alexander decided to take a risk and convert the sawmill company into a paper mill company, completing the conversion in 1896.
 Although the change proved economically challenging, the company eventually succeeded, although it experienced ups and downs reflecting the overall economy.

 Port Edwards incorporated as a village in 1902.

 With the town heavily dependent on the mill, it slowly grew to become the community it is today.
 Today the village consists of a small cluster of 1890s to 1940s homes that have been preserved and refurbished.
 The mill shut down in 2008.
 The village named the high school in honor of John Edwards.
 The house belonging to Lewis M. Alexander's son, John, still stands.